...

 If you’re using a VPN or proxy, be sure to check the public IP address of your server or VPN endpoint.

-Step 2: Use a Blacklist Checking Tool
+Step 2: Use an IP address Blacklist Check Tool

 There are many tools available that allow you to check if your IP is on a blacklist.
 Some popular options include: